-Progress Against Plans On-going Issues 8 No significant issues that would put the Company at major risk.
-Findings 9 No significant findings that would put the Company at major risk.
+Progress Against Plans On-going Issues 8 No significant issues that would put th issues at major risk.
+Findings 9 No significant findings that would put the rindings Company at major risk.
 Examination Trends No significant examination trends were noted.